-In talks with South Korea's Moon, Trump says leaving sanctions in place on North Korea
+Trump, in talks with South Korea's Moon, says sanctions on North Korea to stay in place

 “The two presidents agreed that the top-down approach will continue to be indispensable in the peace process on the Korean peninsula.
 In this regard, President Trump stressed that the door was always open for dialogue with Chairman Kim,” the statement said.

+A South Korean official said nothing has been decided about the timing and location of a next inter-Korean summit.

+Moon told Trump he will contact the North in earnest to talk about holding an inter-Korean summit soon, the official said.
+Trump asked Moon to brief him as early as possible on North Korea’s latest thinking.
-Ahead of his trip, aides to Moon stressed the need to revive U.S.-North Korea talks as soon as possible after a second summit between Trump and Kim collapsed in Hanoi on Feb.
-28.

-Moon has put his political reputation on the line in encouraging negotiations between the United States and North Korea aimed at persuading Kim to give up a nuclear weapons program that now threatens the United States.
+Ahead of his trip, aides to Moon stressed the need to revive U.S.-North Korea talks.
+Moon has put his political reputation on the line in encouraging the negotiations.

-He has stressed the need to offer North Korea concessions to encourage negotiations, but Washington appears to have hardened its position against a phased approach sought by Pyongyang in which gradual steps would be rewarded with relief from punishing sanctions.
+He has stressed the need to offer North Korea concessions, but Washington appears to have hardened its position against a phased approach sought by Pyongyang in which gradual steps would be rewarded with relief from punishing sanctions.

-Trump said he was open to a step-by-step approach but would need to see the details.
+Trump said he was open to a step-by-step approach but would need to see details.

 “There are various smaller deals that maybe could happen.
 Things could happen.
 You could work out, step by step, pieces.
 But at this moment, we’re talking about the big deal.
 The big deal is we have to get rid of the nuclear weapons,” he said.